simbricks/simbricks/doc/learn/simulator-integration/implementation/index.rst

 Once the Adapters interface is determined and the respective message types are implemented, the next step is to actually implement the Adapter logic.
 Every Adapter implementation involves three main steps: :ref:`adapter-init`, the :ref:`adapter-handling-messages` as well as :ref:`adapter-poll-sync`.

 For illustration we will have a look at the Adapter Code used by SimBricks to integrate the :verilator:`\ ` simulation of the :corundum:`\ ` .
 This is also an example for an Adapter that implements both, the SimBricks PCIe interface as well as the SimBricks ethernet interface and would thus in a virtual prototype connect to both, a host and a network.

 .. important::
   We only show the part of the Adapter that is specific to SimBricks and it's :ref:`Core Library <sec-core-lib-ref>`.

-  In between the functions and the functions whos implementation is not shown in the following example its the programmers responsibility to interact with the respective simulator.
-That means there one would need to deal with a simulator’s internal abstractions through the API they expose to trigger actions or schedule actions depending on the messages received through functions as shown in the example.
+  In between the functions and the functions whose implementation is not shown in the following example its the programmers responsibility to interact with the respective simulator.
+That means there one would need to deal with a simulator's internal abstractions through the API they expose to trigger actions or schedule actions depending on the messages received through functions as shown in the example.

   These internal abstractions depend on the actual simulator.
 If you want to get an idea of concrete examples on how to do this check out :ref:`some of our Adapter examples <adapter-examples>`.